-All SNAC Meetings are held at the LBPSB Head Office at
+All SNAC Monthly Meetings are held at the LBPSB Head Office at

 1925 Brookdale Avenue in Dorval

-All parents of children on an IEP are welcome to attend.
+All parents of students on an IEP are welcome to attend!

 IEP's: An Essential Guide: A Questions and Answers document